loopbackio/loopback-next/docs/site/Crafting-LoopBack-4.md

 ![loopback-overview](./imgs/loopback-overview.png)

 LoopBack has grown significantly in features and users with many years of development and multiple releases.
-LoopBack has been well-recieved by the developer community.
+LoopBack has been well-received by the developer community.
 As an indication, the community has developed [many extensions](https://github.com/pasindud/awesome-loopback).
 The core team has also learned a lot from what we have done as well as great feedback from the